Investing in Your Sales Development: A Must for Success

 Taking Control of Your Sales Career

-The question isn't whether you should invest in advancing your sales skills – it's whether you can afford not to?
+The question isn't whether you should invest in advancing your sales skills.
+It's whether you can afford not to.

 Are you serious about being a truly exceptional sales professional in the high-tech industry?
+If so, investing in your continuous improvement isn't optional – it's essential.

 What skills will you commit to developing this quarter?